RenderKit/ospray/modules/mpi/README.md

 By default the aggregate bounding box of the instances in the local world will be used as the bounds of that rank's data.
 However, when using ghost zones for volume interpolation, geometry or ambient occlusion, each rank's data can overlap.
-To clip these non-owned overlap regions out a set of `regions` can pass as a parameter to the `OSPWorld` being rendered.
+To clip these non-owned overlap regions out a set of regions (the `region` parameter) can pass as a parameter to the `OSPWorld` being rendered.
 Each rank can specify one or more non-overlapping `box3f`'s which bound the portions of its local data which it is reponsible for rendering.